Groundbreaking Partnership Aims to Prepare Teens for Careers in Autonomous Vehicle Maintenance.

 “Joining the effort to prepare Pittsburg High School youth is our way of getting involved and giving back to the Contra Costa County community,” Local Motors President Vikrant Aggarwal said.
 “The advanced auto program is a unique opportunity for students to engage in technical career education that is immediately practical and a strategic way to participate in the autonomous vehicle revolution.”

-High school training in car maintenance was once a universal way to teach a valuable job skill, but tight budgets and an emphasis on college academics has led to the decline of technical training for the automotive industry.
+High school training in car maintenance was once a universal way to teach a valuable job skill, but tight budgets and an emphasis on college academics have led to the decline of technical training for the automotive industry.
 Yet, the need for vocational training still exists.
 To provide training to those pursuing a career in a technical vocation, school districts like Pittsburg Unified School District are relying on grants and innovative partnerships to bring auto training back with a much improved, technology-driven curriculum.

 “Thanks to CCTA’s dedication and Local Motors’ generosity, Pittsburg High School will be the first automotive program in California to offer a curriculum of this kind,” said Pittsburg High School Principal Todd Whitmire.
 “By the time our students get all the way through our program, their resume will be robust enough to be able to compete with professionals applying for the same entry-to-mid-level type of jobs, they will have had training and experience in employability (soft) skills, and they will have had professional mentoring.
-Those who complete the program will be workforce ready and part of the solution for traffic congestion, environmental pollution and poor air quality.”
+Those who complete the program will be workforce ready and part of the solution for traffic congestion, environmental pollution, and poor air quality.”

 The Contra Costa Transportation Authority (CCTA) is a public agency formed by Contra Costa voters in 1988 to manage the county’s transportation sales tax program and oversee countywide transportation planning efforts.
 CCTA is responsible for planning, funding and delivering critical transportation infrastructure projects and programs that connect our communities, foster a strong economy, increase sustainability, and safely and efficiently get people where they need to go.
 CCTA also serves as the county’s designated Congestion Management Agency, responsible for putting programs in place to keep traffic levels manageable.
 More information about CCTA is available at www.ccta.net.